Baby 'suffocated, twisted and violently squeezed' - report

 A mother whose 5-week-old baby was likely suffocated, twisted and violently squeezed appeared in the Invercargill District Court yesterday and admitted ill-treating and neglecting the infant.

-The woman, who has interim name suppression, pleaded guilty after a sentencing indication hearing before Judge Duncan Harvey.
+The woman, who has interim name suppression, pleaded guilty during a hearing before Judge Duncan Harvey.

 The baby had only been home a matter of weeks when it lost consciousness for the first time.